opentelekomcloud-docs/elastic-cloud-server/umn/source/permissions_management/ecs_custom_policies.rst

    A policy with only "Deny" permissions must be used in conjunction with other policies to take effect.
 If the permissions assigned to a user contain both "Allow" and "Deny", the "Deny" permissions take precedence over the "Allow" permissions.

    The following method can be used if you need to assign permissions of the **ECSFullAccess** policy to a user but you want to prevent the user from deleting ECSs.
-Create a custom policy for denying ECS deletion, and attach both policies to the group to which the user belongs.
+Create a custom policy for denying ECS deletion, and attach both policies to the group which the user belongs to.
 Then, the user can perform all operations on ECSs except deleting ECSs.
 The following is an example of a deny policy:

    .. code-block::